How to make a Dana Request

 There are four funding meetings a year, with an Dana Request deadline a week or so before each meeting.
 The ‘deadlines’ for requests to be submitted are elsewhere on this website and in Shabda.
 The Secretary will confirm that your request has been received, and contact you soon after the meeting with the Trustees’ decision.

-We aim to give dana to support spiritual practice in times of hardship.
-Often this means paying for a retreat, a solitary retreat, or Order event, but we have also helped purchase disability equipment, hearing aids, and a heater, and paid for medical travel and urgent living costs.
+We give Dana to support spiritual practice in times of hardship.
+Often this means paying for a retreat, a solitary retreat, or Order event, but we have also helped purchase disability equipment, hearing aids, a heater, medical travel and urgent living costs.

 If you’re not sure if your need meets our criteria, please contact the Secretary.